filecoin-project/fvm-specs/01-architecture.md

 ## Gas accounting

-Gas accounting will be performed at the bytecode level, leveraging the metering facilites provided by the WASM runtimes under consideration (Wasmer, Wasmtime).
+Gas accounting will be performed at the bytecode level, leveraging the metering facilities provided by the WASM runtimes under consideration (Wasmer, Wasmtime).

 ## Actor code updates